Skip to Content

 Good to know: As already mentioned, this 7-day road trip is recommended in summer (+- from May to September), and that’s also a great season to visit both – the highlands and Heimaye Island.

 However, the highlands are usually not accessible before mid-June, so if you are planning a trip in May or early June, visit Heimaey Island instead.
 It’s also an excellent time to see puffins there (they are usually around between May and August).
 If you are visiting later in the summer, you’ll have to choose just one of these places as they both require an entire day.
-Or, plan 8 days in Iceland and do both.

 The Highlands or…

-If you decide to go to the Icelandic highlands, we recommend that you visit Landmannalaugar.
+If you decide to go to the Icelandic Highlands, we recommend that you visit Landmannalaugar.
 It’s one of the most beautiful relatively easily accessible places in the highlands and it fits this itinerary very well.
 The scenery is absolutely breathtaking and it’s like no other place you’ll see during this week in Iceland.
 It’s well worth it!

 The best way to do this is by joining this popular tour to Landmannalaugar that can pick you up from Hella.
 By starting here, you save about 2 hours drive each way (so 4 hours in total), so your day isn’t nearly as tiring as doing this tour from Reykjavik.

 Alternative option is to visit the Thorsmork area – it’s also in the highlands, but very different than Landmannalaugar.
-It’s located close to the Ring Road and can be visited in the colder season as well (so not only in the summer).
+It’s located close to the Ring Road and can be visited in the colder season as well (so not only in the peak summer season).
 But since you have to cross a very unpredictable river, you definitely need to go by a super jeep.
 You can find lots of tour options.
 For example, this highly-rated tour starts very close to Seljalandsfoss Waterfall so it’s very easy to add it to this itinerary.

 Heimaey Island is the only inhabited island of the Westman Islands archipelago, just off the south coast of Iceland.
 To get here, you’ll need to take a ferry from Landeyjahöfn, about a 30-40 minutes drive from Hella.
 The ferry ride also takes about 40 minutes and you need to get there about half an hour in advance as well.